LuizCarlosAbbott/leroy-merlin-challenge/README.md

 ## Instructions

 You can be importing the file `Insomnia_2021-11-16` located in the root directory to your Insomnia to use as an example for testing the application endpoints.
+Its also possible to access the api-gateway application location in the route `/api` (<b><http://localhost:3000/api></b>) to see the swagger documentation